 How to offer a cup

-Hand a cup to her with a small amount of water and help her to bring the cup to her mouth.
-Slowly tilt the cup for her, and after a lot of these cup trials she will be able to do it on her own.
-You will notice she has an incomplete lower lip seal, so a cup with a spout can help control spills.
-If you continue these steps and have her watch you drink from a cup, she will be on her way to drinking only from a cup.
+Hand a cup to your child with a small amount of water and help them bring the cup to their mouth.
+Slowly tilt the cup for your baby, and after a lot of these cup trials they will be able to do it on their own.
+You will notice your baby has an incomplete lower lip seal, so a cup with a spout can help control spills.
+If you continue these steps and have your little one watch you drink from a cup, they will be on her way to drinking only from a cup.

 Quick cup do's and don’ts

-have a variety of cup shapes so she continues to learn.
+- Do have a variety of cup shapes so your baby continues to learn.

-use a regular cup too.
-This works different mouth muscles, helping her hone yet another skill.
+- Do use a regular open cup too.
+This works different mouth muscles, helping your little one hone yet another skill.

-let her carry the cup everywhere she goes.
+- Don’t let your child carry the cup everywhere they go.

-put her to bed with the cup, to avoid her drinking too much or getting cavities.
+- Don’t put your child to bed with the cup, to avoid them drinking too much or getting cavities.